laingsimon/blog/visitor-pattern.md

 }
 var allTheMagnets = visitor.FridgeMagnets;
 ```

+This approach mat seem a little jarring at first but it further cements the responsibilites.
+The visitor (the tourist) buys and keeps the magnets.

 See the following for extra reading or some real world examples
 - [The expression visitor](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions.expressionvisitor?view=net-9.0)